mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Editor Tabs

-* tabs for files containing unsaved changes have a white circle after the file name
+* tabs for files containing unsaved changes have a white circle after the file name instead of an "X" for closing the tab:
 * Explorer file names have a white circle before the names of files with unsaved changed
 * can horizontally scroll through tabs
 * right-click to get menu containing
   * Close, Close Others, Close to the Right, Close Saved, Close All